 At Christmas time, Tivoli Gardens transform into a winter wonderland mix between an amusement park and Christmas market.
 The air is filled with the sounds of Christmas Carols and smells of mulled wine.
 Snow dusts the roofs of the wooden huts selling beautiful hand made decorations.

-As soon as you walk through the gates the thousands of lights and Christmas displays take your breathe away.
+As soon as you walk through the gates the thousands of twinkling lights and Christmas decorations take your breathe away.
 It really is a sight to be hold.
 The array of Christmas trees are amazing, don’t miss out on seeing the trains driving around the big Christmas tree.

 How much does Tivoli Gardens Cost?